InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training: Experiments

 \subsubsection{Protocols}

-Baselines except FlexSP rely on sequence padding to handle length variability, as they are originally designed for fixed-length training corpora.
-For fair comparison, they are developed to support sequence packing.
-Megatron-LM and DeepSpeed employ the same way to process varied-length sequences into micro-batches as FlexSP. \name and Seq1F1B employs Ulysses-style SP intra-node and PP inter-node.
-For Megatron-LM and DeepSpeed, we manually tune their parallelism strategies according to specific workload requirements.
-All systems use activation checkpointing configurations optimized for a 96K context length.
+\name and Seq1F1B employs Ulysses-style SP intra-node and PP inter-node.
+For Megatron-LM and DeepSpeed, we manually tune the best parallelism strategies according to specific workload requirements: 1) for Megatron-LM, the TP degree is fixed to 8 and the CP degree is set to 2 for the 7B model, while 4 for the others; 2) for DeepSpeed, SP degree is set to 16 for the 7B model and 32 for the others.
+All systems use activation checkpointing configurations optimized for a 96K context length: 1) for Megatron-LM, we checkpoint 10, 20, 55 layers for 7B, 13B, and 30B models, respectively; 2) for DeepSpeed and FlexSP, we checkpoint 36 layers for 30B model and none for the other model sizes.
 Evaluation metrics such as iteration time and token throughput are averaged during 20 training iterations.
 Global batch size refers to the number of sequences in a training iteration.